oluseguncodess/learning-javascript/documentation.md

 - `selectedDOMElement.children` - gets the child element of selected element.

-- `selectedDOMElement.firstChild`

-    — gets the text of the first child node of selected element
+- `selectedDOMElement.firstChild` — gets the text of the first child node of selected element

-- `selectedDOMElement.lastChild`

-    — gets the text of the last child node of selected element
+- `selectedDOMElement.lastChild` — gets the text of the last child node of selected element

+#### Traverse sideways
+- `selectedDOMElement.prevElementSibling` — gets the next element after selected element

+- `selectedDOMElement.nextElementSibling` — gets the previous element before selected element